Eric-Chung-0511/Learning-Record/Data Science Projects/Loan Prediction/README.md

 * Additional factors such as model interpretability, computational efficiency, and practical viability must also be taken into account to ensure the selected model meets real world demands effectively.

 * This experience has underscored the value of domain knowledge in applying machine learning to tackle complex real world challenges efficiently.

+* Although many methods were employed, there is still room for improvement in **precision and recall.** While the model performs well in identifying class 1, there is potential to further enhance its ability to correctly identify class 0. **Future efforts will focus on refining these aspects to ensure a more balanced and robust performance across all classes.**

 ## 📚 Acknowledgments and References:
 * I am grateful to the developers and researchers whose work has significantly influenced this project.
 Below are the resources that have been instrumental: